lavsunswe/Ecswincontainersample/README.md

 ## **6.2	ECS Task Definition**
-The task definition for running windows container image (ASP.NET MVC) looks like below.
+The task definition for running windows container image (ASP.NET MVC) should look like this.

 ```
 "taskdefinition": {